Max Mosley: 1997–2001

 The FIA planned to "put almost all of it into a charitable foundation which will then have the resources to undertake important work on improving safety in motor sport and in road safety", and thus the FIA Foundation was created in 2001.
 In addition, the FIA continued to receive an annual dividend from the deal, Mosley stated: "Over the totality of the contract, and on an annual basis, the sum we have accepted represents billions of dollars.
 Looked at from that point of view, it is a huge amount of money."
 Lovell compares the figure to extend the rights to 100 years to the £600 million KirchGruppe paid for the rights to the 2002 Football World Cup and the £1.1 billion British Sky Broadcasting paid for a three-year package of English Premier League football.

-The figure was not entirely comparable however due to the dispute over who actually owned Formula One.
+The figure was not entirely comparable due to the dispute over who actually owned Formula One.
 Before the settlement with the EU Commission was reached, Mosley feared that the FIA was losing control over the sport following a heated argument with Ecclestone in Paris.
 Ecclestone argued that he had built Formula One into the entity that it was and the FIA only had rights to designate the event as official.
 Ecclestone threatened to "do a scorched earth" if another party were to gain control of the commercial side of Formula One.
 Mosley came up with the solution in order for the FIA to retain its sporting management role and Ecclestone to retain his commercial role.

 From the late 1960s to the early 2000s, F1 teams were heavily dependent on funding from cigarette companies like Rothmans.
 Mosley attempted to delay European legislation to outlaw the practice.